clarke/vibes_api_ruby/README.md

 ### Using via Gem Respository

-To use the gem via Vibes Pro-Serv private repository, add the following line to your Gemfile
+To use the gem via github, add the following line to your Gemfile

 ```ruby
 gem 'vibes_api', git: 'https://github.com/vibes/vibes_api_ruby'